NickCody/pmud/README.md

-# cpp-game
+# Primordia MUD

-A collection of simple games and experiments written in C++, ncurses, graphviz and built by bazel.
+Welcome to the Primordia MUD

+This repo contains the Primordia MUD source code packaged in a devcontainer that has all of the necessary tools and facilities to compile, build, and deploy Primordia MUD.

-## Setup
+## Prerequisites / Setup

-1. Make sure vbscode and docker desktop are installed.
+1. All you need are vcscode and docker desktop for your platform.

 2. You'll need these directories as they are mounted by the devcontainer:

     - ${localEnv:HOME}/.ssh